 Finally, the Excel Writer node converts the processed data into an Excel File.

 This workflow is useful for anyone wanting to process and analyse large sets of raw data generated from HTS.
 Hit compounds can be identified using tunable criteria and visualized in an interactive scatter plot in which single points can be selected and read in tabular form.
-Moreover, quality control calculations such as the Z-Prime, signal/background (S/B) and CV are performed and visualised, depicting the overall robustness of the screen.
+Moreover, quality control calculations such as the Z-Prime, signal/background (S/B) and CV are performed and visualized, depicting the overall robustness of the screen.

-The workflow that was described in this blog article is available for download from the KNIME Hub:
+The workflow that was described in this blog article is available for download from the KNIME Hub: HTS workflow

 Katie is conducting her PostDoc in Oscar Fernandez-Capetillo’s laboratory at the Karolinska Institutet/SciLifeLab.
 This lab focuses on high-throughput phenotypic screening.
 She is currently conducting a large screen for compounds that limit amyotrophic lateral sclerosis (ALS) associated poly(PR) dipeptide toxicity and has used this workflow to assess the group’s screening results

 Schayan Yousefian graduated from the University of Heidelberg with a Master of Science in Molecular Biosciences.
 He is currently a Ph.D. candidate at the German Cancer Research Centre (DKFZ).
 In his Master thesis he investigated the role of intestinal stem cells in the gut-mediated immune response of Drosophila.
 His research interest centres around single-cell biology and the use of different sequencing techniques to study cell identity and cell type specific functions.
 Additionally, Schayan has experience in image-based analysis for high-throughput compound screenings and spatially resolved transcriptomics.
 Therefore, he has a keen interest in exploring computational methods for high-content data analysis.